 (b) Payment Schedule Updates.
 Once each month the Contractor shall submit a payment schedule update to the Engineer.
 The schedule update shall be in the same format as the initial schedule and shall be submitted to the Engineer by the first day of each month.
 In each payment schedule update, estimated monthly dollar amounts shall be revised to match actual progress payments made to the Contractor to date.
 Each payment schedule update shall show corrected dollar amounts of work to be completed each month through the expected completion date as shown on the Contractor’s progress schedule.

 If the payment schedule update has any State Fiscal Year (July 1 to June 30) payment in excess of the most recently approved payment schedule’s fiscal year totals, the Department may, in its sole discretion, approve the Fiscal Year payment increases in the Contractor’s schedule of payments.
 If the Department does not approve the Fiscal Year payment increases the Contractor shall either revise the payment schedule to conform to the most recently approved payment schedule or proceed at his own risk.
-A Contractor proceeding at his own risk will be paid for the at-risk work in the July Partial Payment.
+If a Contractor proceeds at his own risk, then payment for the at-risk work will be dependent upon ratification of this work by the State Controller’s Office.

 If the payment schedule update has any State Fiscal Year payment in excess of the most recently approved payment schedule because of differing site conditions, changes, or extra work performed in accordance with Section 104, and this payment is not approved by the Department, the delay for not performing this defined work in the scheduled Fiscal Year will be compensable in accordance with subsection 108.08(c), if the Contractor does not proceed at his own risk.